cjacker/opensource-toolchain-msp430/README.md

 sudo rm -rf msp430-gcc-support-files
 ```

-Here also installed the support files include headers and linkers for different MCUs to `msp430-elf` dir, after that, you can use these headers anywhere, otherwise, you have to deal with include dir and pass linker script to `ld`, it's not very easy for beginners.
+Here also installed the support files include headers and linker scripts for different MCUs to `msp430-elf` dir, after that, you can use these headers anywhere, otherwise you have to deal with include dir and pass linker script to `ld`, it's a little bit difficult for beginners.

 After installation finished, please add `/opt/msp430-gcc/bin` to PATH env according to your shell.

 # MSP Debug Stack

 The MSP debug stack (MSPDS) for all MSP430™ microcontrollers (MCUs) and SimpleLink™ MSP432™ devices consists of a static library on the host system side as well as an embedded firmware that runs on debug tools including the MSP-FET, MSP-FET430UIF or on-board eZ debuggers.

 It is the bridging element between all PC software and all MSP430 and SimpleLink MSP432 microcontroller derivatives and handles tasks such as code download, stepping through code or break points.

 You can download MSP Debug Stack from https://www.ti.com/tool/MSPDS#downloads, up to this tutorial written, the latest version is '3.15.1.1' with release date '12 Jun 2020'.
-Building it need a patch for linux, the patch provied within this repo.
+Building it for linux need some codes changes, I made one and provide it within this repo.

 Building:
 ```